The greatest waste … is failure to use the abilities of people … to learn about their frustrations and about the contributions they are eager to make.

 W. Edwards Deming

 Retrospectives play a key role in continuous improvement.
-However they often fail to deliver due to lack of vision/strategy, dysfunctional team cultures, and no real follow-through on improvement actions.
-This article seeks to help you make retrospectives work for your team and your organization.
+However they often fail to deliver due to lack of clear vision or product goals, dysfunctional team dynamics, and no real follow-through on improvement actions.
+This article seeks to help make retrospectives work for your team and your organization.

 Summary

-- In the absence of a compelling vision and goals many retrospectives deliver little meaningful improvement.
+- Without a relentless focus on the creation of customer value, many retrospectives deliver little meaningful improvement.
 Team members engage in superficialities without confronting real issues.

 - Dysfunctional team cultures inhibit the open exchange of ideas and problem-solving.